KaleoCtrl Svelte Themes

 config/keywords_<lang>.json # Add your own

 To add a new language, create a keyword file following the same schema and select it in settings.
-The STT model (large-v3-turbo) supports 99+ languages natively.
+The default STT model (large-v3-turbo) covers the languages listed in its model card.

 Tech Stack